 Et je renonce à ta lumière.

-In my early days as a baroquer I did some Rameau opera for Lina Lalandi, but alas I began working with John Eliot Gardiner just too late to take part in his ground-breaking performances.
-His 2011 Prom was enchanting (pre-echoes of Ravel?).
-The very first piece I heard him conducting live (those funky bassoons again!) was the Entrée pour les Muses (from 18.09)—further enhanced here by magical staging with dance, wonderfully at ease with modernity in HIP performance:
+His 2007 Prom was enchanting (pre-echoes of Ravel?).
+The very first piece I had heard him conducting live (those funky bassoons again!) was the Entrée pour les Muses of Les Boréades (from 18.09)—further enriched here by magical (suspended!) staging, wonderfully at ease with modernity in HIP performance:

 Rameau’s operas alone are a rich canon to explore.